builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 Every Short Video prompt must end with an explicit closing pitch instruction.
 Use "End with a direct closing pitch in this exact sequence:" to open it, then:
 - Name the specific situation where this candidate is the right hire
 - Deliver the top proof facts in rapid sequence (2-3 facts, no full sentences needed)
-- Final frame: candidate full name, target role, and public RoleBoost URL (roleboost.app/c/[slug])
+- Final frame: candidate full name, target role, and "Learn more about [candidate first name] at roleboost.app"
 - Add: "Do not soften this.
 The closing frame is the last thing the hiring manager sees."

 **Do NOT lines -- required at the close of every Short Video prompt:**